Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 We have a long way to go before we truly understand cats and what they think about us.
-What we do know is that cats seem to look at us as big mother cats who are put on this earth to take care of them.
-The next time you spend time with your cat, think about how your feline friend may be viewing you and prepare to have your mind blown!
+We do know that cats seem to look at us as big mother cats who are put on earth to take care of them.
+The next time you spend time with your cat, think about how your feline friend may view you and prepare to have your mind blown!

 Featured Image Credit: Piqsels